JamFactoryApp/jamfactory-backend/docs/documentation.md

 }
 ```

-#### 2. Logout the User
+#### 2. User logout

 ***Description***

-Logout the current User.
-This will remove any session data of the user and remove the spotify authorization.
-If the User was a Host of a JamSession then the Jam session will also be deleted.
-It is recommended to first leave any currently joined JamSession before logout.
+Logout the current user.
+This will remove any session data of the user and remove the Spotify authorization.
+The JamSession will also be deleted if the user was its host.
+It is recommended to first leave any joined JamSession before logging out.

 ***Endpoint:***